 7. Go base jumping in Norway

 Base jumping is pretty much the scariest thing you can do, right?
 Taking matters into your own hands, base jumping is essentially skydiving on steroids.
-I don’t know why it seems so much scarier when you’re jumping from say a cliff than from an airplane, but hey, here we are.
+I don’t know why it seems so much scarier when you’re jumping from say a cliff than from an aeroplane, but hey, here we are.

 If you’re not already familiar with the art of base jumping, base jumping is the recreational sport of jumping from fixed objects, using a parachute to descend safely to the ground.
-Obviously it’s not something you can just rock up and do – you’ll need to attend a Base Jump school first.
+Obviously, it’s not something you can just rock up and do – you’ll need to attend a Base Jump school first.
 Just have a Google and see what you can find near you.

 Once you’re a base jump pro, it’s time to take to the skies!
 One of the most famous base jumping spots in the world is Norway, specifically Kjerag.
-This mountain is already popular with tourists from around the world, but why not see it from d different perspective?
+This mountain is already popular with tourists from around the world, but why not see it from a different perspective?

 8. Traverse the Mount Hua plank walk in China

 This famous plank walk is constantly doing the rounds on Facebook – it’s hard to have missed it!
 Considered to be one of the most dangerous hikes in the world, it’s no surprise that it regularly goes viral.
 In order to reach a small shrine, hikers must first walk across a few planks of wood bolted into the side of a 7,000-ft peak.
 They may be harnessed, but that doesn’t take away from how bloody terrifying it is!
 Especially as it’s always packed too.

 9. Cycle Death Road in Bolivia

 The appropriately named Death Road attracts thrill-seekers from all around the globe.
 One of the scariest parts of cycling Death Road is that it isn’t only used by cyclists.
 Nope, you can anticipate vehicles at any time, so never steer into a blind corner without checking for oncoming traffic first.